-Cutting Throught Complexity: A Process Driven Approach to Solving the Complete Sustainability Problem with Root Cause Analysis
+Cutting Throught Complexity: The Analytical Activist’s Guide to Solving the Complete Sustainability Problem

 This book is in progress.
 It's the latest summation of our research and includes a much easier to read approach to the analysis and improved description of some of the sample solution elements.

-23 chapters are planned.
-Chapters 1 to 8 and 15 to 21 are done.
+17 out of 23 chapters are complete.
 We will periodically update this page with the latest version.

 If you would like to be a test reader and help us write a better book, that would be hugely appreciated.
 Please contact us.
 It's so hard to know how people are going to react to a book like this.
 It contains plenty of counterintuitive and astonishing findings.
 The book is also somewhat complex, due to the complexity of the sustainability problem.
 But from the start, the book was designed to help you cut through the fog of complexity, with an approach to analysis that turns that complexity into understandable simplicity.
 This is done with a simple approach to root cause analysis.

 Why has society, despite the brilliant efforts of millions of environmentalists, been unable to solve the sustainability problem?
 Common answers are lack of political will, market failure, this is a hard problem, and human greed.
 But none of these answers help to solve the problem.

 Thwink.org’s answer to this question takes an entirely different approach, one so uncommon it may appear radical at first glance.
 The reason society has been unable to solve the sustainability problem is because popular solutions do not resolve root causes.

 What then are the root causes?
 What might the solution strategies for resolving the root causes look like?
 Above all, what might a suitable process for finding the root causes resemble?

 These are the questions this book attempts to answer.

 This is the book to study if you are a serious public interest activist.
 It's all here.